 - Live Broadcasting: Facebook Live, YouTube Live, Instagram Live and Twitter’s Periscope allow you to broadcast yourself from a mobile device or a laptop as long as you have a good, strong wifi or cell signal.
-As of now, LinkedIn doesn’t have the live feature, but I’m sure they’ll have it soon.
-(Please don’t call that a prediction.)
-On Twitter, Live Feeds get top visibility.
+As of now, LinkedIn is still working on the live feature, but you’ll need a third party broadcasting service which is an extra cost.
+On Twitter, live feeds get top visibility.

 After you’re done broadcasting on Facebook, YouTube and Periscope, you can save the videos and share them to your followers, even embed them on your website as a blog post.

 - Presentations with voice-over: This may be the simplest way for most people — especially B2B businesses — to produce videos.
-Write up your script in the presenation and rehearse it before recording.
+Write up your script in the presentation presenter notes and rehearse it before recording.

 Here are some Video Marketing tips: